igorkll/SComputers_docs/SComputers/Info.md

 ### display features
 * display.reset() - resets all screen settings, list of resettable data: maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags, clickData(click list), clicksAllowed
+* display.isAllow():boolean - returns true if this display is enabled, returns false if displays with this resolution are disabled in the mod configuration
 * display.forceFlush() -
 it works like a regular flush, but updates the picture with 100% probability, ignoring setFrameCheck/setSkipAtNotSight/setSkipAtLags